 Chopper method

-A method that controls the input voltage through the on/off operation of a semiconductor switch to produce an output.
-While controlling the direction of the current with a diode, energy is stored in an inductor during the switch-on period and released to the output during the off period.
-The name comes from the control method, which "chops" voltage and current using semiconductor switches.
-There are three types: boost converters, buck converters, and buck-boost converters.
-An example of using a buck converter is to obtain a lower DC5V voltage from a DC12V battery.
-Examples of using a boost converter include boost converters in hybrid and electric vehicles.
-Buck-boost converters can produce an output voltage with opposite polarity to the input voltage, and are used, for instance, to generate negative voltage for memory ICs.
+A method that controls and outputs the input voltage by turning a semiconductor switch on and off.
+While controlling the direction of current with a diode, energy is stored in the inductor during the switch-on period and released to the output during the off period.
+This name is derived from the fact that voltage and current are controlled by chopping them with a semiconductor switch.
+There are 3 types: boost converters, buck converters, and buck-boost converters.
+An example of a buck converter is extracting a lower DC 5V from a DC 12V battery voltage.
+An example of a boost converter is the step-up converter used in hybrid and electric vehicles.
+A buck-boost converter can produce an output voltage with opposite polarity to the input voltage, and is used, for example, to generate negative voltage for memory ICs.

 Search from index